OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ╰           0x00001868      pop {r4, fp, pc}                           ; entry.preinit0 ; entry.preinit0 ;
 ```

 Discussing all the instructions in the function is beyond the scope of this chapter, instead we will discuss only the important points need for the analysis.

-There is a loop present at `0x00001784`, and inside the loop there is XOR operation being performed.
+In the validation function, there is a loop present at `0x00001784`, and inside the loop there is XOR operation being performed.

 > 0x00001798      eor r3, r2, r3

-The loop is more clearly visible in graph view below.
+The loop is more clearly visible in the graph view below.

 ![Loop](Images/Chapters/0x05c/loop_1784.png)

-XOR is a very commonly used technique to encrypt information where obfuscation is the goal rather than security.
+A note on XOR encryption, XOR is a very commonly used technique to encrypt information where obfuscation is the goal rather than security.
 XOR should not be used for any serious encryption, as it can be cracked using frequency analysis.
 Presence of XOR in such validation logic always require special attention and analysis.

 Moving forward, at offset `0x000017dc`, the XOR decoded value obtained from above is being compared against returned value from a sub-function call, at `0x000017e8`.

 ![Decoded values being compared](Images/Chapters/0x05c/values_compare_17dc.png)

 Clearly this function is not complex, and can be analyzed manually, but still remains a cumbersome task.
 Specially while working on a big code base, time can be a major constraint, and it is desirable to automate such analysis.
-Dynamic symbolic execution provides us exactly with that functionality.
+Dynamic symbolic execution is helpful in exactly such situations.
 The symbolic execution engine maps a path between the first instruction of the license check (at `0x00001760`) and the code that prints the "Product activation passed" message (at `0x00001840`) to determine the constraints on each byte of the input string.

 ![If else Graph](Images/Chapters/0x05c/graph_ifelse_1760.png)

-The constraints obtained from above step is passed to the solver engine, which solves the constraints to find an input that satisfies them - a valid license key.
+The constraints obtained from the above steps is passed to a solver engine, which solves the constraints to find an input which satisfies them - a valid license key.

 To initialize Angr's symbolic execution engine, few setup steps need to be performed:

 - Load the binary into a `Project`. `Project` is the starting point for any kind of analyses in Angr.

 - Pass the address from which analysis should start.
 In current case, we will initialize the state with the first instruction of the serial validation function.
 This makes the problem significantly easier to solve because you avoid symbolically executing the Base32 implementation.

 - Pass address of the code block we want the analysis to reach.
 In current case it being at offset `0x00001840`, where message "Product activation passed" is displayed.

-- Also specify the addresses we don't want to reach.
+- Also, specify the addresses we don't want to reach.
 In current case, we are not interested in  the code block that prints the "Incorrect serial" message at `0x00001854`.

 > Note that the Angr loader will load the PIE executable with a base address of `0x400000`, add the above identified offsets while passing it to Angr.

 The final solution script is presented below: